Life Insurance After Retirement: What Canadians Need to Know

 Permanent life insurance for retirees

-Permanent life insurance products last as long as you keep paying premiums, making it the best choice for covering indefinite financial obligations.
+Permanent life insurance products last as long as you keep paying premiums, making it the suitable choice for covering indefinite financial obligations.
 The cost of caring for a disabled dependent for the rest of their life or paying for a large funeral can easily exceed the average Canadian’s post-retirement savings.

 Blog Icon